Yung Filly: Sexual assault charges in Australia

-On 8 October 2024, while on tour in Australia, Valencia Barrientos was arrested in Brisbane after allegedly sexually assaulting a woman in a Perth hotel room on 28 September.
+On 8 October 2024, while on tour in Australia, Barrientos was arrested in Brisbane after allegedly sexually assaulting a woman in a Perth hotel room on 28 September.
 He was charged with four counts of sexual penetration without consent, three counts of assault occasioning bodily harm, and one count of impeding a person's normal breathing or circulation by applying pressure on or to their neck.
 He was extradited to Perth on 9 October 2024, and appeared at Perth Magistrates' Court for an initial hearing on 10 October 2024, where he was granted conditional bail.
 The bail terms mandated that he did not discuss the case on social media, or contact the alleged victim.
-Valencia Barrientos appeared in Perth Magistrates Court for a second time on 11 March 2025, and pled not guilty to all charges.
-On 13 June 2025, two new charges of sexual penetration without consent were filed against Valencia Barrientos.
-A trial is scheduled to start in July 2026.
+Barrientos appeared in Perth Magistrates Court for a second time on 11 March 2025, and pled not guilty to all charges.
+On 13 June 2025, two new charges of sexual penetration without consent were filed against Barrientos.
+A trial started on 20 July 2026.
 His bail conditions were later amended to allow him to return home to the UK before the trial.

+On 31 July 2026, Barrientos was acquitted of the more serious charges, but found guilty of two charges.
+The jury found him not guilty of three counts of sexual penetration without consent, they failed to reach a verdict on another three of the same charges.
+The charges Barrientos was found guilty for were charges of causing assault occasioning bodily harm; biting the woman's face and neck, as well as biting her breast hard enough that he left her with an open wound.
+On 21 August 2026, it was announced that Barrientos would be retried for three charges of sexual penetration without consent.
+He will be sentenced for his assault convictions after the retrial.